stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/I2S/SPI_I2S_Switch/readme.txt

 - For STM32F10x High-Density devices, the user has to disable the JTAG and use the SWD interface (when debugging the application), or disable both JTAG/SWD interfaces (for standalone application).
-- For STM32F10x Connectivity-Line devices, the user can use the solution above (SWD or disable bothe JTAG and SWD), or it is possible to remap the SPI3 pins on {PC10, PC11, PC12, PA4} GPIO pins in order to avoid the conflict with JTAG pins (and it is possible in this case to use JTAG interface).
+- For STM32F10x Connectivity Line devices, the user can use the solution above (SWD or disable bothe JTAG and SWD), or it is possible to remap the SPI3 pins on {PC10, PC11, PC12, PA4} GPIO pins in order to avoid the conflict with JTAG pins (and it is possible in this case to use JTAG interface).
 This remap is